St John Ambulance Ireland: Ranks of SJAI

 Rank insignia are worn on rank slides placed on the epaulettes.
 These are black for ordinary members & cadets, red for doctors, grey for nurses, and green for PHECC registered practitioners.
 All rank slides have either "St John Ambulance" or "St John Cadet" underneath the rank markings, as appropriate.

+Vehicles and Equipment

+St John Ambulance deploy CEN 1789 compliant ambulances, rapid response vehicles, and cycle response units (both pedal cycles and eBike units).
+Ambulance types used include: